Integer quantum Hall effect of two-component hardcore bosons in a topological triangular lattice: Bosonic Integer Quantum Hall Effect

 \subsection{Ground state degeneracy}

 First, we demonstrate the topological ground state degeneracy on finite periodic lattice using the ED study.
-As shown in Figs.~\ref{energy}(a) and~\ref{energy}(b) for two-component hardcore bosons in a strongly interacting regime $U\gg t,V=0$, our extensive numerical calculations of the low energy spectrum in different finite periodic lattice systems show that there exists a well-defined single ground state at momentum sector $K=(0,0)$, which is separated from higher energy levels by a large visible gap.
+As shown in Figs.~\ref{energy}(a) and~\ref{energy}(b) for two-component hardcore bosons in a strongly interacting regime $U\gg t,V=0$ (i.e. the infinite case $U=\infty$ which avoids the double occupancy by any component and has the merit of reducing the size of the Hilbert space in numerical calculations), our extensive numerical calculations of the low energy spectrum in different finite periodic lattice systems show that there exists a well-defined single ground state at momentum sector $K=(0,0)$, which is separated from higher energy levels by a large visible gap.
 We also calculate the density and spin structure factors for the ground state using DMRG on infinite cylinders, and exclude any possible charge or spin density wave orders as the competing ground states, due to the featureless constant value in the correlation functions $\langle n_{\rr,\sigma}n_{\rr',\sigma'}\rangle\simeq\langle n_{\rr,\sigma}\rangle\langle n_{\rr',\sigma'}\rangle\simeq1/9$ for $|\rr'-\rr|>2$.

 Meanwhile to demonstrate the topological robustness of the ground state, we use the twisted boundary condition $\psi(\rr_{\sigma}+N_{\alpha})=\psi(\rr_{\sigma})\exp(i\theta_{\sigma}^{\alpha})$ where $\theta_{\sigma}^{\alpha}$ is the twisted angle of pseudospin $\sigma$ in the $\alpha=x,y$ direction, mimicking the particle momentum shift $k_{\alpha}^{\sigma}\rightarrow k_{\alpha}^{\sigma}+\theta_{\sigma}^{\alpha}/N_{\alpha}$.
-We further plot the evolution of the low energy spectral flow on the parameter plane of two different types of flux quanta $(\theta_{\uparrow}^{x},\theta_{\uparrow}^{y})$ with $\theta_{\uparrow}^{x}=\theta_{\downarrow}^{y}=0$ and $(\theta_{\uparrow}^{x}=\theta_{\uparrow}^{x},\theta_{\uparrow}^{y}=\theta_{\downarrow}^{y})$.
+We further plot the evolution of the low energy spectral flow on the parameter plane of two different types of flux quanta $(\theta_{\uparrow}^{x},\theta_{\uparrow}^{y})$ with $\theta_{\uparrow}^{x}=\theta_{\downarrow}^{y}=0$ and $(\theta_{\uparrow}^{x}=\theta_{\downarrow}^{x},\theta_{\uparrow}^{y}=\theta_{\downarrow}^{y})$.
 As shown in Figs.~\ref{flux}(a) and~\ref{flux}(b), we find that this unique ground state at $K=(0,0)$ evolves without mixing with any excited level, and the system always returns back to itself upon the insertion of one flux quanta when $\theta_{\uparrow}^{\alpha}=2\pi,\theta_{\downarrow}^{\alpha}=0$ and $\theta_{\uparrow}^{\alpha}=\theta_{\downarrow}^{\alpha}=2\pi$.
 This robust unique degeneracy is consistent with the determinant of the $\mathbf{K}$ matrix.